sait-wbdv/winter-2022/content/dsgn-270/lessons/day-05.md

 ---

 ## Housekeeping
-- The Obi-Wan trailer looks promising
+- The Obi-Wan trailer looks promising.
+- Submit a response to Ash's Slack Poll if you haven't already.

 ---